-- Jeff Hafner, Owner of Early Morning Harvest
+—Jeff Hafner, Owner of Early Morning Harvest

-Our Farm
+Our Story

 Jeff Hafner

-Owner, Early Morning Harvest
+Owner of Early Morning Harvest

 As a recreational thinker, Jeff is always coming up with new and innovative ways to do things, often while operating some kind of farm equipment.